itssimmons/apk-template/README.md

-# Android Studio App without use Android Studio
+# Android Studio App without using AS
+Simple template for Android Studio for be used in other enviroments